FDL-5 - Fantastic Plastic Models Box Art

 In the 1960s, Lockheed and the U.S. Air Force's Flight Dynamics Laboratory (FDL) explored several design concepts for hypersonic flight.
 The three principal vehicles -- the FDL-5, the FDL-6 and the FDL-7 -- all looked markedly different, although all were based on 70-degree triangles.

 The FDL-5 was distinguished by its variable-geometry wings, which could be extended for controlled landings.
-One proposal called for the craft to be carried aloft in the belly of a C-5 Galaxy transport and then released at high altitude, at which point three conjoined solid-rocket boosters would boost it into orbit.
+One proposal called for the craft to be carried aloft in the belly of a C-5 Galaxy transport and then released at high altitude, at which point hydrogen-oxygen liquid fuel boosters would blast it into orbit.

 Some believe that the FDL-5 actually flew in 1969.
 If so, this makes the FDL-5 America's first reusable spacecraft!